TwilioDevEd/eta-notifications-node/README.md

     $ npm start
     ```

-1. Expose the application to the wider Internet using [ngrok](https://ngrok.com/)
+1. Expose the application to the wider Internet.
+[We recommend using ngrok to solve this problem](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html)

     ```bash
     $ ngrok http 3000